Search results for:

-As with any control panel it’s important to be able to view your access logs and errors logs.
+As with any control panel, it's important to view your access logs and error logs.
 This helps ensure that everything is functioning correctly with your website or server.
 Thankfully, Virtualmin lets you view both the access logs and error logs associated with any domain on your server.
 This article will show you how.
-It is assumed that you have Virtualmin installed, and are able to login successfully.
+It is assumed that you have Virtualmin installed and can login successfully.

 Normally, on traditional systems, log files for most applications would be stored in the /var/log folder on your server.
-This can vary of course on application and operating system that you are using.
-If you are using Apache as your webserver, which is a justified assumption being Apache is quite popular for servers.
-The error log can be traced back to the /var/log/apache2/error_log on Debian based servers and the error log file can be found at /var/log/httpd/error_log on RHEL based servers (CentOS, Fedora, etc.) The access log would be in the same location, exception with the name of access_log. /var/log/apache2/access_log and /var/log/httpd/access_log respectively.
+This can vary, of course, on the application and operating system that you are using.
+If you are using Apache as your web server, which is a justified assumption being Apache is quite popular for servers.
+The error log can be traced back to the /var/log/apache2/error_log on Debian-based servers, and the error log file can be found at /var/log/httpd/error_log.
+On RHEL based servers (CentOS, Fedora, etc.) The access log would be in the same location, except with the name of access_log. /var/log/apache2/access_log and /var/log/httpd/access_log respectively.

 If you should have any questions or would like assistance, please contact us through Live Chat or by submitting a ticket with our Technical Support team.